 The Moors renamed it Medina Antaquira and then tried to protect it from the Christian Kings for over two hundred years.
-Finally, the Moors were driven away in the early 15th century when Ferdinand 1 of Aragon, regained the dominion of this much sought after city.
+Finally, the Moors were driven away in the early 15th century when Ferdinand 1 of Aragon regained this much sought-after city’s dominion.

-Dating back to the Bronze Age on the northern outskirts of the city there are two Bronze Age burial mounds (barrows or dolmens) the Dólmen de Menga and Dólmen de Viera, dating from the 3rd millennium BC.
+Dating back to the Bronze Age on the city’s northern outskirts, there are two Bronze Age burial mounds (barrows or dolmens), the Dólmen de Menga and Dólmen de Viera, dating from the 3rd millennium BC.
 They are the largest such structures in Europe.

-The larger one, Dólmen de Menga, is twenty-five metres in diameter and four metres high, and was built with thirty-two megaliths, the largest weighing about 180 tonnes.
-After completion of the chamber (which probably served as a grave for the ruling families) and the path leading into the center, the stone structure was covered with earth and built up into the hill that can be seen today.
+The larger one, Dólmen de Menga, is twenty-five metres in diameter and four metres high and was built with thirty-two megaliths, the largest weighing about 180 tonnes.
+After completing the chamber (which probably served as a grave for the ruling families) and the path leading into the centre, the stone structure was covered with earth and built up into the hill that everyone can see today.

 The architectural history of Antequera dates back as far as the Bronze Age.
 There are two huge Bronze Age dolmen burial mounds, known as the Dólmen de Menga and the Dólmen de Viera.
 These are the largest megalithic structures in Europe.

-The discovery includes architectural elements of 52 subterranean structures, which are only a portion of the numerous circular dwellings built by prehistoric peoples here.
-Farming implements and copper tools found at Los Silillos have been dated to 2500 BC by researchers at Malaga University.
-It is thought that some of the tools found at Los Silillos may have been employed in constructing the dolmen burial mounds.
+The discovery includes architectural elements of 52 subterranean structures, which are only a portion of the numerous circular dwellings built by prehistoric peoples.
+Farming implements and copper tools found at Los Silillos have been dated 2500 BC by researchers at Malaga University.
+It is thought that some of the tools found at Los Silillos may have been employed by the builders in constructing the dolmen burial mounds.

-here is extensive prehistoric settlement in this region of southern Spain, probably linked to the mild climate, rich mineral resources of the Iberian Pyrite Belt and proximity of the Mediterranean Sea.
+Here is an extensive prehistoric settlement in this region of southern Spain, probably linked to the mild climate, rich mineral resources of the Iberian Pyrite Belt, and the Mediterranean Sea’s proximity.

-Not much has changed in present day as many of the reasons for setting here then are the same today amongst many foreign residents.
+Not much has changed in the present day as many of the reasons for setting here are the same today amongst many foreign residents.

-From the 7th century BC, the region was settled by the Iberians, whose cultural and economic contacts with the Phoenicians and Greeks are demonstrated by many archaeological discoveries.
+From the 7th century BC, the Iberians settled the region, whose many archaeological discoveries demonstrate cultural and economic contacts with the Phoenicians and Greeks.
 In the middle of the 1st millennium BC, the Iberians mingled with wandering Celts and Turdetans of southern Spain.